grayoj/gray/README.md

 # Official Page
-This is the github repository of my wesbite, written in good ol' Typescript.
+This is the github repository of my website, written in good ol' Typescript.
 Turns out, I am not too shit in UI, when I use tailwind.

 # Installation